-At CONNECT2018’s StreamBIM session, RedSky customer Jonathan Exall, Finance and Marketing Director at Baxall Construction, told delegates why he is a huge fan of building information modelling (BIM).
+At CONNECT2018’s StreamBIM session, RedSky customer Jonathan Exall, Finance and Marketing Director at Baxall Construction, told delegates why he is a humungous fan of building information modelling (BIM).

-Kristin Omholt-Jensen, the CEO of our Norwegian sister company Rendra AS, took a brave decision at CONNECT2018.
+Kristin Omholt-Jensen is the CEO of our Norwegian sister company Rendra AS, which is a BIM specialist.
+She took a brave decision at CONNECT2018.
 Before starting to deliver her presentation – “Improve the productivity of construction projects using 3D BIM” – she asked the audience members how much they knew about BIM.

 At that point, Kristin decided to let Jonathan do the talking.
 Here’s an excerpt of what he had to say:

-“BIM is making us money – we have quantified that.”
+“BIM is making us more efficient and improving our bottom line – we have quantified that.

 “We’ve used BIM for off-site manufactured buildings.
 We are doing 50% of all our schools through the BIM process.
-Also, on all our framework projects, we’re actually now insisting on BIM models.”
+Also, on all our framework projects, we’re encouraging and now insisting on BIM models.

-“We’re doing workshops with our clients, architects and the supply chain – we’ve got all our subcontractors coming along and engaging with it.
+“We’re carrying out workshops with our clients, architects and the supply chain – we’ve got all our subcontractors attending and engaging with it.
 They can see the benefits.
-It’s all about managing risk, managing conflict and making sure that all the things that we’re trying to sell will make them more profitable and save the client money as well.”
+It’s all about managing risk, managing conflict and making sure that all the things that we’re trying to engage with BIM will make them more efficient and profitable and will ultimately save the client money and eliminate conflict.

 “It’s all about getting the right information at the right time and not having it when it’s too late and there’s an issue on site.
-We’re working on a £10 million project currently and already there are 430 variations and design changes – if we’d been able to use BIM right at the start, we would have saved around £500,000.
-It’s about trying to put the energy in at the front end, rather than at the back end.”
+We’re working on a £10 million project currently and already there are over 400 variations and design changes – if we’d been able to use BIM right at the start, we would have reduced costs and time delays.
+It’s about trying to put the energy in at the front end, rather than at the back end.

-“People don’t always gain a good perception of a building from 2D drawings, whereas with 3D models they can turn it round and look at it from different angles.
+“People don’t always gain a good perception of a building from 2D drawings, whereas with 3D models they can visualise much better and turn the model around and look at it from different angles.
 With one of our school projects, we used VR [virtual reality], which allowed the headmistress to ‘walk’ through the school.
 She said: ‘That’s fantastic – I can see it!
-But I don’t want that door there, I’ve got to have it over there, because of all the children who’ll be coming in.’”
+But I don’t want that door there, I’ve got to have it over there, because of all the children needing quick access.

-“A lot of frameworks are over-budgeted and then have to be value-engineered down in price.
-But that’s where you can get the BIM model up and say: ‘Well if you took out those six windows, that would save you £30,000.
-And it looks nice, but you don’t really need that that frontage with all that expensive fascia – if you take that out, that’s another £50,000 saving.
+“A lot of frameworks are under-budgeted and then have to be value-engineered down in price.
+But that’s where you can pull the BIM model up and say: ‘Well if you took out those six windows, that would save you £30,000.
+And it looks nice, but you don’t really need that frontage with all that expensive fascia – if you take that out, that’s another £50,000 saving.
 Are you happy with that?’
-You’re working collaboratively with the team and making sure people are seeing what they are going to get.”
+You’re working collaboratively with the team and making sure people are seeing what they are going to get.

 “If people really engage and want to reduce waste and improve efficiency, BIM will do that.
 That’s the message that needs to be got across.”